Academic Advising and Support Services

 As a federally funded research institution, TU must comply with federal regulations regarding the conduct of research.
 For example, any research project involving human subjects must be submitted to ORSP for approval by the Institutional Review Board (IRB).
 When animals are to be used in research, prior approval must be obtained from the Institutional Animal Care and Use Committee (IACUC).
 A listing of many of these compliance issues may be found on the ORSP website along with further guidance on internal funding opportunities and services provided by ORSP.

-The Information Technology (IT) department provides all students, staff and faculty with an individual TUNetID that gives access to such services as high speed internet, the wireless network, the intranet portal, email, and file storage.
+The Information Technology (IT) department provides all students, staff and faculty with an individual TUNetID that gives access to such services as high speed internet, the wireless network, an intranet portal, email, and file storage.
 Residential students have access to wireless connectivity in University-owned apartments and residence halls.
 For a complete overview of IT supported services at the University, visit the IT webpage.

 IT maintains computer labs at the Pauline M. Walter Academic Technology Center located in McFarlin Library.
 These labs are open 24 hours a day while classes are in session.
 The labs support high speed printers and an extensive array of software to facilitate teaching, learning, and research.
 The University of Tulsa also maintains numerous specialized teaching labs located across the campus.